estybkatz/Final-NodeJs-React/server/README.md

 - They can perform view all details of users, delete users and cards, and change card numbers.
 - you cannot register as an admin user, please contact the system if you want to be an admin.

-### Business Users

-- Business users can create cards ,delete their cards, and favorite them.
-- They cannot perform actions related to user management excluding to stop being a business card.
-- To create a business user, set the isBiz property to "true" during registration.

 ### Regular Users

 - Regular users can only favorite cards.